Docs Index

 ⚠️Note that most languages do not have support for database adaptors.

-To select a package for your language, first select the three vertical dots next to the language you’d like to add an adapter to.
+To select a package for your language, first hover over the language you’d like to add an adapter to.
 Then click on the Database adapters drop down menu to see the adaptors for that particular language.

 Environment option drop down with a 1 next to the vertical ellipses, a 2 next to database adapters, and a 3 next to the adapter options.